 Brainy Gear $17.99 and up

-Welcome to the creative & humorous side of Alan Aragon.
-I would like the Jurassic, in small please.
+Welcome to the creative and humorous side of Alan Aragon.
+I would like the Jurassic in small please.

 Buddy Lee’s Rope Master Jump Rope $27.95

-Buddy Lee’s and jump roping go together like white on rice.
+Buddy Lee and jump roping go together like white on rice.
 Get it.

 Complete Krav Maga: The Ultimate Guide to Over 230 Self-Defense and Combative Techniques $15.46

-Truth be told, you can’t learn a fighting art from a book, but something is better than nothing and Krav Maga is going to help deliver it easier than most I have found.
+Truth be told, you can’t learn a fighting art from a book but something is better than nothing, and this delivers the self-defense and fighting techniques easier than most I have found.

 Presents $30.00-$75.00

-It is constantly updated with new content for trainers and trainees.
-I never have doubt about Kevin’s ability or passion to deliver to people’s expectations.
+Constantly updated with new content for trainers and trainees.
+I have no doubt about Mike’s ability or passion to exceed people’s expectations.
 Check it out.

 Kitrics Digital Nutrition Scale $49.99